-We have some time tonight for question and answers, and we haven’t done this for a long time, so we want to just encourage you.
-There’s a microphone in the middle and one on each side, and all you need to do is kind of get over by the microphone; either sit down at the end of an aisle nearby or get in line, and we’d like it if you’d keep you question brief and direct, and we’ll go from there.
+We have some time tonight for question-and-answers, and we haven’t done this for a long time, so we want to just encourage you.
+There’s a microphone in the middle and one on each side, and all you need to do is kind of get over by the microphone.
+Either sit down in the end of an aisle nearby or get in line.
+And we’d like it if you’d keep you question brief and direct, and we’ll go from there.
 Okay, we’ll start over here with Stuart, and speak right into the microphone, if you will.

-QUESTIONER: Every Christian knows that Jews are antagonistic to Christianity, and whenever you hear about antagonism, you never hear about jealousy, but Paul said that the Gentile church was grafted into the tree, which made the Jews jealous, but I’ve never heard the word used.
+QUESTIONER: Every Christian knows that Jews are antagonistic to Christianity, and whenever you hear about antagonism, you never hear about jealousy, but Paul said that the Gentile church was grafted into the tree to make the Jews jealous, but I’ve never heard the word used.
 How do you know a jealous Jew from an antagonistic Jew?

 QUESTIONER: Hi, John.
 Jonathan.
 Does God consider the sin of homosexuality to be worse than the sin of fornication among heterosexuals?

 JOHN: Categorically, no, and I’ll tell you why.
 Because when you have any listing of sins in the Scripture - for example, in 1 Corinthians chapter 6, he says in verse 9, “Do not be deceived,” 1 Corinthians 6:9.
 “Neither fornicators nor idolaters nor adulterers nor homosexuals nor sodomites nor thieves nor covetous nor drunkards nor revilers nor extortioners will inherit the kingdom of God.”